digitalcredentials/issuer-coordinator/README.md

 We DO NOT provide a `latest` tag so you must provide a tag name (i.e, the version number) for the images in your docker compose file, as we've done [here](./docker-compose.yml).

-To ensure you've got compatible versions of the services and the coordinator, the `major` number for each should match.
-At the time of writing, the versions for each are at 0.2.0, and the `major` number (the leftmost number) agrees across all three.
+To ensure you've got compatible versions of the services and the coordinator, take a look at our [sample compose files](https://github.com/digitalcredentials/docs/blob/main/deployment-guide/DCCDeploymentGuide.md#docker-compose-examples).

 If you do ever want to work from the source code in the repository and build your own images, we've tagged the commits in Github that were used to build the corresponding Docker image.
 So a github tag of v0.1.0 coresponds to a docker image tag of 0.1.0